Branding & Naming Expert President of Tungsten Branding

 Naming a Corporation – 4 Strategies for Success

 Naming a corporation sets the mood, tone and personality of the organization.
 Corporate names form the cornerstone of a company’s brand strategy.
 Typically the corporate name serves a more background, or supportive role than a consumer-facing service or product name.
 For example, Apple serves as the umbrella corporate name while Mac (Macintosh) and the “i” names have served as the leading product names.
 This type of corporate naming strategy allows future brand extensions and an overall brand “architecture.”

 Typically the corporate name serves a more background, or supportive role than a consumer-facing service or product name.

-In other cases, the corporate name and main product/service are so closely intertwined, that they become one, as with the recent combining of Research In Motion with its primary product...
-Blackberry.
+In other cases, naming a corporation and naming its main product/service are so closely intertwined, that they become one, as with the recent combining of Research In Motion with its primary product… Blackberry.

 To that end, here are four specific company naming strategies for branding a corporation.
 Each one provides a unique set of advantages in capturing and conveying the brand mission.